minhmanho/respecting_content_ist/README.md

-# Respecting low-level components of content with skipconnections and semantic information in image style transfer (CVMP'19)
+# Respecting low-level components of content with skip connections and semantic information in image style transfer (CVMP'19)

+This repository is to support our Paper/DOI: https://doi.org/10.1145/3359998.3369403 .

 In this work, we aim to retain the content's details as definable objects (semantic information).